ricfeatherstone/k8s-oidc-discovery/docs/demo.md

 Create an EKS, GKE and AKS cluster, kubeconfig files are stored in the [.kube](../.kube) directory.

-At the time of writing the OIDC Issuer feature is in preview and needs to be specifically enabled.
+At the time of writing the AKS OIDC Issuer feature is in preview and needs to be specifically enabled.

 ## Retrieve the issuer urls for each cluster.